yousif-alnaimi/JaffaCakesClassifier/README.md

 ## Introduction

 A Python project to accompany my poster submission for the MATH40008 module.
 This project scrapes biscuit and cake recipes from the internet, then does data analysis and classification on the dataset.
-Ends in a prediction of the class of a set of Jaffa Cake recipes.
+We end in a prediction of the class of a set of Jaffa Cake recipes.

 ## Scraping